How to pull off a surf trip in Portugal this summer

 Wake up early for at least one dawn session

 Is there anything better than waking up before everyone else, walking down the beach and paddling out to watch the sunrise?
 The team at our surf camp in Ericeira think not.
-Which is why we recommend waking up for at least one dawn session during your trip.
+Which is why we recommend waking up for at least one dawn session during your surf trip in Portugal.

 Trust us, it’s worth cutting your sleep-in in short for.
 It’s not like you need to get up to go to work or anything either.
 Instead, you can spring out of bed and beat the crowds, enjoy some spectacular views and even nab a few waves to yourself.